Laeeqah-Arendse/November-PRP-Digital-Portfolio/README.md

 3. Mock Interview
 4. Professional Networking
 5. Workplace Etiquette
+6. Overall Reflection

 1. Business Communication
 Evidence:
 Emails
 - Situation: During my Work Integrated Learning (WIL) placement, I unexpectedly suffered a concussion and had to be hospitalized.
 It was an urgent situation, but  I still needed to inform my project manager about my absence.
  - Task: My responsibility was to communicate my condition and absence in a clear, professional, and timely manner so that my manager could make any necessary schedule adjustments and remain informed.
 - Action: I wrote a formal email explaining my situation briefly and respectfully.
 I apologized for the short notice, mentioned that I was hospitalized, and provided an estimated time for recovery.
 I also assured my manager that I would keep them updated and provide a medical certificate upon return.
 - Result: My project manager appreciated my honesty and professionalism.
 They allowed me the necessary recovery time and arranged temporary adjustments to my project workload.